Blog>Cost Guides>Solar panel maintenance cost guide

 How long do solar panels last?

-On average, most solar panels last for around 25 years without any significant drop in performance, or without needing replacement.
+On average, most solar panels last for around 25 years without any significant drop in performance or needing replacement.
 However, some systems can function perfectly well beyond this.

 Can I maintain my solar panels myself?

-It’s not recommended to attempt solar panel maintenance yourself.
+It’s not a good idea to attempt solar panel maintenance yourself.
 Not only could it be dangerous, as you’ll be working at height, but you could also risk damaging the unit and/or invalidating the warranty.

-You can clean solar panels in line with the manufacturers’ instructions, but only if they’re at ground level and you’re confident about how to clean them.
-Always call in the professionals for cleaning and other maintenance for roof-mounted solar panels.
+You can clean solar panels in line with the manufacturers' instructions, but only if they’re at ground level and you're confident about how to clean them.
+Always call in a checked solar panel cleaning company for cleaning and other maintenance for roof-mounted solar panels.